hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 ### Page colors

 Page colors are used for page backgrounds.
-Our components do not use these tokens, however, we recommend `Page / Primary` as the primary background color and `Page / Faint` as a means to create a secondary level on the page for highlighting information, if necessary.
+HDS components do not use these tokens, however, we recommend `Page / Primary` as the primary background color and `Page / Faint` as a means to create a secondary level on the page for highlighting information, if necessary.

 ### Disabled colors

 [According to WCAG](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html), contrast ratios are only necessary for active elements, therefore, disabled colors do not pass color contrast requirements.
 Even though we [do not recommend the usage of disabled elements](/patterns/disabled-patterns), there may be instances where they are needed.

 In rare instances where token usage is necessary outside of the context of a component, following these standards ensures consistency across our UI:
-- `Foreground / Disabled` for disabled text, icons or other foreground elements
+- `Foreground / Disabled` for disabled text, icons, or other foreground elements
 - `Surface / Interactive-Disabled` for disabled backgrounds on interactive elements

 ![Image showing a disabled input with all the associated semantic tokens](/assets/foundations/color/colors-disabled-examples.png)

 ## Accessible color combinations

 We intend to be conformant with WCAG 2.2 Level AA requirements.
-In terms of color contrast, this means a luminosity ratio of 4.5:1 for normal sized text, and 3:1 for large text.
+In terms of color contrast, this means a luminosity ratio of 4.5:1 for normal sized text, and 3:1 for large text (commonly 22px).
 Further details are outlined on [WCAG’s understanding of Contrast (Minimum)](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).
 By default, semantic color tokens provide accessible color combinations out of the box with their associated naming conventions, while using palette colors requires manual validation, especially if you plan to mix and match.
 As an example, if a color has a semantic status name in it, then other associated status colors will be accessible.

 ### Using semantic tokens